 Chloe Goins, now 24, filed a court document allowing the case to be dismissed.

 Last month, a prosecutor in Los Angeles County declined to pursue a criminal case, saying evidence was insufficient to prove a crime was committed.
 Investigators learned Cosby was in New York the weekend of the event at which Goins said Cosby assaulted her.

 Cosby was charged December 30 with aggravated indecent assault against Constand, one of a long line of accusers and the first to go to authorities, in 2005.

-According to the affidavit of probable cause, Constand alleges Cosby drugged and sexually assaulted her in his Pennsylvania home in 2004, after inviting her there to discuss her professional future.
+According to an affidavit, Constand alleged years ago in her lawsuit that Cosby drugged and sexually assaulted her in his Pennsylvania home in early 2004 after inviting her there to discuss her professional future.

 Castor did not file sexual assault charges against Cosby in that same year, citing “insufficient credible and admissible evidence.”

 Constand, a former director of operations for Temple University’s women’s basketball team, met Cosby in 2002 when, according to prosecution documents, she believed he sought her out to be a “mentor” and “sincere friend.”

 Constand’s civil suit alleged battery, sexual assault and intentional infliction of emotional distress.